-A. Fleet Operations:
+A. Fleet OperationsLEET OPERATIONS:

-- The Fleet Operations Unit will be responsible for the acquisition, inspection, and record keeping for all Vehicles, equipment registered with the Department of Motor Vehicles, and specialized vehicles and equipment.
-The Fleet Operations may delegate these responsibilities concerning specialized equipment to the user department, as appropriate. - 2.
-The Fleet Operations Unit will assign general purpose Vehicles to most users on a trip-by-trip basis.
-Departments may be assigned a Vehicle on a long-term rental basis if such assignment serves the department needs more efficiently and economically than any alternative.
-Each exceptional assignment must be approved by the Executive Officer and renewed on an annual basis.
-A copy of the department's request for assignment and the appropriate approval will be maintained by the Fleet Operations Unit. - 3.
-The Fleet Operations Unit will be responsible for the maintenance and service of all Vehicles and specialized equipment including those assigned to a department on a long-term basis.
-Long-term user departments will be required to adhere to maintenance schedules established by the Fleet Operations Unit unless different arrangements are approved in writing by the Executive Officer. - Responsibility for the regular maintenance and servicing of specialized vehicles and equipment may be delegated to the user department by the Executive Officer. - 4.
-Specialized vehicles (e.g., mobile clinics, fire apparatus, waste collection vehicles, forklifts, and farm tractors), that are used by a single department, may be designated by the Executive Officer for permanent assignment to that department.
+- The Fleet Operations Unit shawill be responsible for the acquisition, inspection, and record keeping for all general purpose-Vvehicles, including those assigned for long-term use to other departments, equipment registered with the Department of Motor Vehicles, and specialized vehicles and equipment.
+The Fleet Operations may delegate these responsibilities concerning specialized equipment to the user department, as appropriate. - The Fleet Operations Unit shawill assign general purpose Vvehicles to most users on a trip-by-trip basis.
+However, dDepartments may be assigned a Vvehicle on a long-term rental basis if such assignment serves the department needs more efficiently and economically than any alternative.
+Such Each exceptional assignments must be approved by the Chancellor or designeeExecutive Officer and renewed on an annual basis.
+A copy of the department's request for assignment and the appropriate approval will be maintained by the Ffleet Oeperation's Unit.

+3. The Fleet Operations Unit shawill be responsible for the maintenance and service of all general purpose Vyehicles and specialized equipment including those assigned to a department on a long-term basis.
+Long-term user departments shawill be required to adhere to maintenance schedules established by the Ffleet facility-Operations Unit unless different arrangements are approved in writing by the Chancellor or designeeExecutive Officer.
+Vehicles at field offices or remote locations may be excluded from this requirement by special approval of the Chancellor or designee.

+Responsibility for the regular Mmaintenance and servicing of specialized vehicles and equipment shall may be the responsibility of delegated to the user department unless such responsibility is specifically transferred by the user department to the Fleet Operations Unitby the Executive Officer.

+Specialized vehicles (e.g., mobile clinics, fire apparatus, waste collection vehicles, forklifts, and farm tractors, and motor scooters), ifthat are used by a single department, may be designated by the Executive OfficerChancellor or designee for permanent assignment to that department.

-B. Procedures for Vehicle Use:
+B. Procedures for Vehicle UseROCEDURES FOR VEHICLE USE: